What We Treat

 Kristen Duffy MSN, ANP, GNP

-MSN, ANP, GNP is a board-certified Family Nurse Practitioner.
+MSN, ANP, GNP is a board-certified Adult and Geriatric Nurse Practitioner.
 She has been in

 nursing for over 10 years.
 She earned her Master’s Degree at Case Western